stormdock/secretwiki/README.md

-Start with the Javascript on this wiki page about Shamir's Secret Sharing:
+Start with the Javascript on this wiki page about **Shamir's Secret Sharing**:

 https://goo.gl/NiruzR